leadond/onboarding-saas/PHASE_2_4_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 2.4 implementation successfully transforms OnboardKit into a true enterprise collaboration platform with comprehensive team management, role-based access control, and audit capabilities.
+Phase 2.4 implementation successfully transforms Onboard Hero into a true enterprise collaboration platform with comprehensive team management, role-based access control, and audit capabilities.
 The multi-tenant architecture and RBAC system provide the foundation for enterprise customers to collaborate securely and efficiently.

-**Key Achievement**: OnboardKit now offers the most comprehensive team collaboration and access control system in the client onboarding industry, enabling enterprise customers to manage complex multi-stakeholder onboarding processes with confidence.
+**Key Achievement**: Onboard Hero now offers the most comprehensive team collaboration and access control system in the client onboarding industry, enabling enterprise customers to manage complex multi-stakeholder onboarding processes with confidence.

-**Enterprise Ready**: The platform now supports unlimited organizations, teams, and users with granular permission control, complete audit trails, and enterprise-grade security - positioning OnboardKit as the definitive choice for enterprise client onboarding.
+**Enterprise Ready**: The platform now supports unlimited organizations, teams, and users with granular permission control, complete audit trails, and enterprise-grade security - positioning Onboard Hero as the definitive choice for enterprise client onboarding.